 The Online Workshop Experience

-Online workshops are live interactive experiences.
+These online workshops are interactive experiences.
 Once registered, you can access the student resources page to download the supply list and view information that will help you prepare for the first session.
 Approximately one week before the workshop begins you will be emailed a reference photo and the Zoom link.
 On the day of the workshop, log onto Zoom using the provided link, you'll be able to see me, my easel, and the other participants.
 Everyone is able to talk with one another, and ask questions at any time.

 What's a workshop like?